Bray village Fete 2015 – Sunday 6th September on the Village Green.

 Where is Bray?

-Just drive from Windsor westwards along the Maidenhead road for about 4 miles and you will see signs directing you to turn right.
+Just drive from Windsor westwards along the Maidenhead road for about 4 miles (past Bray Studios and Oakley Court) and you will see signs directing you to turn right.
 A 1 km road leads you into the heart of Bray village.